fpf3/pastiera/README.md

 ### Navigation Mode

 Double-tap Ctrl when not in a text field to enter navigation mode.
-This lets you use Ctrl+arrow keys to navigate around the UI even when there's no text input active.
+This lets you use ESDF or IJKL keys to navigate around the UI, T to tab and other commands when there's no text input active.
 Press Back or Ctrl again to exit.

 ### Launcher Shortcuts (Experimental)